Yasin777-6/emphasoft_test/README.md

  Hotel Booking API

 Hey!
 This is my test task for the Junior Backend Developer (Python) position.
 It's a simple API for booking hotel rooms, built with Django and DRF.
+The PostreSQL server's password and etc are prebuild in project i was not hiding it in .env for comfort of dear developers from Emphasoft that would be checking my project.
 Tech Stack
 *   Python 3.12
 *   Django & DRF